 Chinese New Year is just around the corner.
-A lot of my foodie friends have been busy with their preparation.
-I am seeing a lot of very lovely looking doggie shaped sweet treats.
-The usual suspects that we will always see at reunion dinner and Lunar new year celebrations are pineapple tarts, love letters, bak kwa, steamed or fried fish, and roast meat, just to name a few.
-One of the most prominent dish, and also the most expensive, has got to be the famous Pen Cai.
+My foodie friends have been busy with their preparation.
+I am seeing many very lovely looking zodiac shaped sweet treats to usher in the year of the Dog.
+The usual suspects that we will find at reunion dinner and Lunar new year celebrations are pineapple tarts, love letters, bak kwa, steamed or fried fish, and roast meat, just to name a few.
+One of the most prominent dish and perhaps the most luxurious has got to be the famous Pen Cai.

 It’s a one-pot goodness loaded with layers and layers of ingredients.
 Ingredients such as abalone, dried oysters, scallops, prawns, sea cucumber, fish maw and many more.
 There’s no hard and fast rule what exactly to use in your pen cai, each family has their own way of making it.

 My mom would use dried scallops, dried oyster, braised abalone, fish maw, Chinese sausage, and all kinds of roast meat.
 I prefer using fresh ingredients and keeping it somewhat cleaner.
 Only using ingredients that are easily available, little to no-prep, and with ingredients that most people would eat.
 Additionally, I made a much smaller Pen Cai for my small family.
 But the recipe is adaptable to feed a large group.
 I’d like to think of mine as a modernised version with the help of Mizkan‘s Pork Bone and Soy Sauce Soup Base.